iNavFlight/inav/docs/GPS_fix_estimation.md

 The longer plane flies without magnethometer or GPS, the bigger is course estimation error.

 After few minutes and few turns, "North" direction estimation can be completely broken.
-In general, accuracy is enought to perform RTH U-turn when both RC controls and GPS are lost, and roughtly keep RTH direction in areas with accasional GPS outages.
+In general, accuracy is enough to perform RTH U-turn when both RC controls and GPS are lost, and roughtly keep RTH direction in areas with accasional GPS outages.

 ![image](https://github.com/RomanLut/inav/assets/11955117/3d5c5d10-f43a-45f9-a647-af3cca87c4da)